A grid of small tool tiles, one flipped open to reveal its own source code underneath.

 return `${REPO_BLOB_BASE}/${TOOL_SOURCE_FILES[id]}`;

 A map like that has an obvious failure mode: it drifts.
-I rename a tool, or add a new one, or fat-finger a filename, and now a Fork button points at a file that doesn't exist.
-A 404 behind a "view source" link is worse than no link at all — it's a small, confident lie.
+I rename a tool, add a new one, fat-finger a filename, and suddenly a Fork button points at a file that doesn't exist.
+A 404 behind a "view source" link is worse than no link at all.
+It's a small, confident lie.
 So the map doesn't get to be trusted.
 It gets tested.

-The test reads the route's own list of tools — the same map the app uses to decide what to render — and asserts three things: every routable tool has a source entry, no entry is left over, and every path it points at actually exists on disk.
-Add a tool without wiring up its source and the build goes red before anyone gets a chance to click.
+The test reads the route's own list of tools, the same map the app uses to decide what to render, and it checks three things: every routable tool has a source entry, nothing is left over, and every path it points at actually exists on disk.
+Add a tool without wiring up its source and the build goes red before anyone gets to click.
 The site is structurally unable to ship a Fork button that 404s.

 I could have stopped there.
 It worked, it shipped, the checks were green.
 Instead I opened a second pull request titled, with a completely straight face, Harden the "fork me" sticker.
-It is a hyperlink.
-What, exactly, is there to harden?
+It's a hyperlink.
+What is there to harden?

-Two things, it turned out.
-One a real bug, one a matter of feel.
+Turns out, two things.
+One a real bug.
+One just a matter of feel.

 The bug hiding in a lookup

-The helper's contract is simple: hand it a tool id it knows, get a URL back; hand it anything else, get null.
-The first version implemented that by reading the id straight out of the map and checking whether the result was truthy.
-For all forty-one real tools, flawless.
-But JavaScript objects inherit keys from their prototype, which means a handful of strings are never missing from any object:
+The helper's contract is simple.
+Hand it a tool id it knows, you get a URL back.
+Hand it anything else, you get null.
+Version one did that by reading the id straight out of the map and checking whether the result was truthy.
+Flawless across all forty-one real tools.
+The problem is that JavaScript objects inherit keys from their prototype, so a handful of strings are never missing from any object:

 toolSourceUrl('color') // → …/tools/ColorPalette.jsx